Skip to main content

 Only some base models support LoRA addons.

-firectl create model <MODEL_ID> /path/to/files/ --base-model "accounts/fireworks/models/<BASE_MODEL_ID>"
+firectl model create <MODEL_ID> /path/to/files/ --base-model "accounts/fireworks/models/<BASE_MODEL_ID>"

 Next steps